Ellen Ann Hartley and Ann Bailey

 On 9 February, Aner buried his wife (Hannah) and youngest daughter (Martha) at Lane Congregational Chapel.
 However, on the very same day, he buried the body he’d claimed as being Ann at St. John’s Church, Upperthong.
 I can only think of two explanations:

 - Aner knew (or quickly came to realise) that the body he had claimed was not his daughter.
 His conscience wouldn’t allow him to bury the stranger with his own wife and daughter but perhaps guilt over his actions wouldn’t allow him to return the body to the Golden Fleece.
-Instead, he decided to pay for her burial at the nearest graveyard.
-He may even had been aware that the bodies of two “unknown” children were to be buried there that day and therefore it was suitable that the girl be buried there too.
+Instead, he decided to pay for her burial at the nearest Anglican graveyard.
+He may even had been aware that the bodies of two “unknown” children were to be buried there that day and therefore it was suitable this unknown girl (he may not have been aware of Hannah’s formal identification) be buried there too.

 This was one of three bodies (2 girls & 1 boy) that remained unidentified after the inquest and were buried as “unknown”s.
 The following is from the Huddersfield Examiner (14 Feb):